eyucel/eyucel.github.io/_posts/2023-11-03-logodds-odds-and-probability.md

 Note in the last line above we have formulated the new odds ratio of this change in $x$ relative to the odds ratio for $x$.
 Regardless of the value of $x$, an increase in $x$ by $\delta$ results in the odds being multiplied by $e^{\beta_1 \delta}$.

-Lastly, we may want to consider the probability of an event occuring for some value of $x$.
+Lastly, we may want to consider the probability of an event occurring for some value of $x$.
 Again we can rewrite our equation with some algebra to obtain

 $$
 p = \frac{e^{\beta_0 + \beta_1 x}}{1+e^{\beta_0 + \beta_1 x}}